-How much time does it take up & when?
+How much time does it take up and when?

 On average, less than a couple of hours a week.
-Obviously there are some councillors who spend more time than this – and some less, but in the main, being a parish councillor is an enjoyable way of contributing to your community and helping to make it a better place to live and work.
-Council meetings are always held in the evening – as are most meetings of the other groups which councillors attend on the Council’s behalf.
+Obviously there are some Councillors who spend more time than this, and some spend less, but in the main, being a Parish Councillor is an enjoyable way of contributing to your community and helping to make it a better place to live and work.
+Council meetings are always held in the evening, as are most of the other group meetings which councillors attend on the Parish Council's behalf.

 Am I qualified?

 Most people are.
 However there are a few basic rules.
 You have to be: